buildsi/splice-experiment/README.md

 ### 4. Running Experiments

-Running experiments is easy!
+Running experiments is easy, and automated!
+We use the container build alongside this repostiory with a Github workflow in a separate repository and then can programatically get results.
 Simply:

 1. Ensure this repository is pushed (up to date), as the [splices](splices) come from here.
 2. Go to [buildsi/splice-experiment-runs Actions](https://github.com/buildsi/splice-experiment-runs/actions)